 To enable our default rich text editor plugin, you’ll need to:

-talk-plugin-rich-textas a server-side plugin
+talk-plugin-rich-textas a server-side and client-side plugin

 - If you have